jorgenkg/python-neural-network/README.md

 # Neural network written in Python (NumPy)
 This is an implementation of a fully connected neural network in NumPy.
-The network may be batch trained by backpropagation.
-By implementing a batch approach, the NumPy implementation is able to harvest the power of the BLAS library to efficiently perform the required calculations.
+The network can be trained by a variety of learning algorithms: backpropagation, resilient backpropagation and scaled conjugate gradient learning.
+By implementing a matrix approach, the NumPy implementation is able to harvest the power of the BLAS library and efficiently perform the required calculations.

 *The code has been tested.*

-## Requirements
+### Requirements
  * Python
  * NumPy

 This script has been written with PYPY in mind.
 Use their [jit-compiler](http://pypy.org/download.html) to run this code blazingly fast.

+### Learning algorithms
+* Backpropagation
+* Resilient backpropagation
+* Scaled Conjugate Gradient

+The latter two algorithms are hard to come by as Python implementations.
+Feel free to take a look at them if you intend to implement them yourself.

 ## How-to
 To run the code, navigate into the project folder and execute the following command in the terminal: